davygoat/simh-os32/README.md

 ## EDIT/32 line editor

-Despite its obvious quirks, the default editor is surprisingly pleasant to use.
+Despite its obvious quirks, and despite being a line editor, EDIT/32 is surprisingly pleasant to use.

 Starting the editor: